 How Is Full Spectrum Hemp Oil Tested?

 It’s critically important to test any kind of hemp oil.
-Even if something is labeled as CBD isolate, you should still see the lab tests that back that up.
+Even if something is labeled as CBD isolate, you should still see the third-party lab tests that back that up.
 Testing is important for three primary reasons:

 It confirms the level of CBD products.
-One of the biggest problems with this industry is that some companies sell products that are marketed to contain specific amounts of CBD, but the products themselves don’t live up to the labels.
+One of the biggest problems we see in this industry is that some companies sell products that are marketed to contain specific amounts of CBD, but the products themselves don’t live up to the labels.
 To put it quite simply, this is a dishonest way of doing business, and it’s not right to charge people without delivering the quality product they’re paying for.

 Even beyond the quality and consistency of hemp oil, purity is one of the main reasons we have all of our hemp extracts tested thoroughly.
 We want to know if there are any leftover solvents or other impurities that might not benefit our customers.
 If a product isn’t tested and it isn’t from a company that you have good reason to trust, there’s just no way of knowing how it could be contaminated.

-We’re third-party testing for THC content in our final products.
+We’re independently lab-testing for THC content in our final products.
 This is a big one, especially when you’re buying full spectrum hemp oil.
 In addition to CBD, full spectrum hemp extract also contains other phytocannabinoids like CBN, CBG, CBC, CBDA and more.
 Since we want it to be legal throughout the United States, we have to test every batch to make sure it contains no more than 0.3% THC.
 Please see our Lab Results page for more information.

 Buy Full Spectrum Hemp Oil Online